 No (active) circuit works without power, so this has to be the first step.
 Most opamps will operate with a maximum of 36V between the supply terminals.
 As this is the absolute maximum, operation at a lower voltage is the general rule, and the most common is to use ±12V to ±15V to power the circuit.
 Some opamps are rated for higher voltages, and others for less, so consult the spec sheet from the manufacturer.
 There are also many new devices that are designed for 5V operation (or ±2.5V) and these will die if run from any voltage greater than the absolute maximum voltage specified.

-A dual supply is not required, but it does simplify the design, and is recommended for most applications.
+A dual supply is not required, but it does simplify the design and is recommended for most applications.
 A dual supply has the advantage that all inputs and outputs are earth (ground) referenced.
 This can eliminate a great many capacitors from a complex design, and is the most common way to power most opamp circuits.
-Note that from a commercial perspective, elimination (or reduction) of capacitors is done for economic reasons rather than any great desire to 'simplify' the signal path.
+Note that from a commercial perspective, elimination (or reduction) of capacitors is done for economic reasons rather than any great desire to 'simplify' the signal path or eliminate 'evil' capacitors.

 Since the pinouts are nearly always the same, Figure 1 will be applicable in most cases, but as I said earlier "Don't count on it!".
 When in doubt, get the specification sheet from the manufacturer.
 When not in doubt, get the specification sheet anyway.

 Power Supply Rejection Ratio

 The PSRR (Power Supply Rejection Ratio) of an opamp is a measure of the amount of power supply noise that finds its way into the output signal.
 Most specification sheets give the test conditions for this measurement, and this should be consulted if an unusual design is contemplated.
 Mostly it can be ignored.